 • Customer satisfaction score: This measures customer happiness for a specific experience, feature, or service you deliver.
 Understanding customer satisfaction levels helps you pinpoint improvement areas.

 • Customer effort score: This metric gauges how easy or difficult it is for customers to interact with your tool.
-Tracking the customer effort score gives you insights on how to optimize the user experience and service efficiency.
+Tracking the customer effort score gives you insights into how to optimize the user experience and service efficiency.

 • Customer lifetime value: This metric calculates the total projected revenue a customer brings to your business over the span of their entire relationship.
 Customer lifetime analytics helps you understand the long-term value of different customer segments and guides acquisition and retention strategies.